AppPETs/developer-guidelines/BestPractices.md

 HTML5 introduced several options for storing data on the client-side.
 These may be used for caching purposes for online applications, but also for persistent storage of data for offline apps.
-Guidelines to be followed when working with data on the client-side i.e. how to make application data safe are described below:
+Guidelines to be followed when working with data on the client-side, i.e., how to make application data safe are described below:

 #### Use a secure connection for communication between client and server.